Table of Contents

 Fonts play a serious part in web branding, which explains the growing interest.
 For freelance graphic designers, this might be the best moment to jump on the bandwagon and offer creative fonts for sale.
 Take Sellfy store iwantype that specializes in creating and selling unique Arabic and Latin fonts.

-Art prints or party decorations
+Digital art print or party decorations

-How to sell art online
+How to sell digital art online

 1. Prepare your digital files